How To Help A Friend: General Guidelines

 - Do not promise your friend confidentiality of any information they may pass along to you when they talk to you about a problem.
 By doing so, you may later be in a difficult situation if the situation is beyond what you can assist and has possibly turned into a situation involving danger for your friend or others.
 You may delay asking for needed help because you promised not to tell anyone.

 - Get support for yourself if you feel you need it or if you do not know what to do to help your friend any further.
 There are many resources available at the university and you can find these listed at the mental health web page.
-University Counseling and Consultation and the Mental Health Clinic at Boynton Health Service provide consultation to students and other who are unsure about what to do to help a distressed student.
+Student Counseling Services and the Mental Health Clinic at Boynton Health Service provide consultation to students and other who are unsure about what to do to help a distressed student.
 If you are in the residence halls, please talk with a residence hall staff member and they can direct you to additional resources as well.

 - Safety always comes first.
 If you are concerned for the safety of you, your friend, or anyone else, call the University Police immediately.